YOU ONLY LIVE ONCE...MAYBE TWICE!

 That's a great question!
 A century ago, the chemicals used to keep refrigerators cold included ammonia, methyl chloride, and sulfur dioxide, which leaked out of fridges and killed people.
 As a result, we switched over to freon, a chemical that isn't toxic to humans but does rip big holes in the ozone layer if it escapes from your fridge.
 In the 1990s, we switched again and started using a chemical that neither harms us nor the ozone layer.

+Our fridge may date from the freon era, but since the fridge stopped cooling our food even though it kept running, we can be pretty sure that the refrigerants leaked out already.
 The book we got the fridge root cellar idea out of suggested removing the cooling coils, but we think that we'd be more likely to puncture them and release refrigerants in the process.
 Hopefully, any remaining refrigerant gases will be safely sequestered in the soil.

 We decided to dig the refrigerator root cellar down a bit deeper to accommodate a large cinder block in each corner.
 I thought two post holes in the middle might help to increase the cold surface area that will hopefully stream a steady flow of cool air up through the refrigerator and out the soon to be installed vent pipe.